Lake Urmia: Archaeology and history

 Yanik Tepe is a prehistoric site on the east shore of Lake Urmia, that has been excavated in the 1950s and 1960s by C. A. Burney.
 This area has been settled as far back as 6000 BC.
 There's a large group of sites south of Lake Urmia that have been excavated.
 They include Dalma Tepe, Teppe Hasanlu, and Geoy Tepe.
 Hajji Firuz Tepe may have been the earliest of these sites.

 Se Girdan kurgans are located on the south shore of Lake Urmia.
 Some of them were excavated in 1968 and 1970 by O. Muscarella.
 They have now been redated to the second half of the 4th millennium, although originally they were thought to be much younger.

 One of the early mentions of Lake Urmia is from Assyrian records of the 9th century BCE.
 There, in the records from the reign of Shalmaneser III (858–824 BCE), two names are mentioned in the area of Lake Urmia: Parsuwaš (i.e. the Persians) and Matai (i.e. the Mitanni).
 It is not completely clear whether these referred to places or tribes, or what their relationship was to the subsequent list of personal names and "kings".
 But the Matai were Medes and linguistically the name Parsuwaš matches the Old Persian word pārsa, an Achaemenid ethnolinguistic designation.

 In the last five hundred years the area around Lake Urmia has been home to Azerbaijanis, Kurds, Persians, Assyrians, and Armenians.
-The Assyrian of Urmia they speak Northeastern Neo-Aramaic dialects and are religiously diverse, adhering to the East Syriac churches (mostly to the Assyrian Church of the East and the Chaldean Catholic Church), and Protestantism.
+The Assyrians of Urmia speak Northeastern Neo-Aramaic dialects and are religiously diverse, adhering to the East Syriac churches (mostly to the Assyrian Church of the East and the Chaldean Catholic Church), and Protestantism.